 Pattern: Every major HBOT incident involved unauthorized materials inside the chamber.
 Not structural failure.
 Not spontaneous combustion.
 Human error in protocol compliance.

-Actual Side Effects of HBOT
+What Are the Actual Side Effects of HBOT?

 The real side effects — which are generally mild and temporary: